Author guidelines for publishing articles in IJNE

 Manuscripts should be no longer than 6,000 words, excluding an abstract of less than 200 words and references.

 Submitted papers will be subject to double-blind peer review.

 - A research paper, where an empirical study has been designed and data collected to answer a specific research question.
 This type of manuscript should include the following sections: introduction, methods, results, discussion, recommendations (if appropriate) and conclusion.
 Please note that all authors working with research participants should follow the BERA code of ethics or similar (please see here for more information).

 - A literature review, describing the literature on nurture and related topics with the aim to assess the studies available and summarise the current state of research.

-- A theoretical perspective, highlighting how a new theoretical approach or model could advance nurture practice or nurture research.
+- A theoretical perspective or thought piece, highlighting how a new theoretical approach or model could advance nurture practice or nurture research.